tenzir/tenzir/rfc/README.md

 # Request for Comments (RFC)

-We cultivate an open RFC process around evolutionary topics relating to VAST.
+We cultivate an open RFC process around evolutionary topics relating to Tenzir.
 The objective is to encourage participation of the community in the process.

-For this reason, we include RFCs in the VAST repository in the top-level [rfc][rfc-dir] directory.
+For this reason, we include RFCs in the Tenzir repository in the top-level [rfc][rfc-dir] directory.
 Engaging with an open RFC centers around the discussion in pull requests, which we describe below.